 I have four adult children from my first marriage, who have enriched my life with 11 grandchildren.

 I am inpired by the created world and love time out in the countryside, under trees, beside streams or beside the sea.

 Teaching is delightfully rewarding career, bringing with it the privilege to be a part of seeing children develop and grow under your care and nurture.
-Unfortunately, year on year it is a profession that demands increasingly more of you, so that the children that matter the most to you (your own), get the least of you.

 In 2010 I was invited to do some work with Tom Hare, when he put a team together to work on 3 large scale sculptural pieces for America.

-I lbelieve we are all created to be creative - its a core part of our humanity.
+I lbelieve we are all created to be creative; its a core part of our humanity.
 Some people never find that place inside them.

-I know from experience that willow can help free that creative spark in people who think of themselves as non-artistic.
+I know from experience that willow can help free that creative spark in people who think of themselves as being non-artistic.